 I have little experience traveling with a toddler, but this is not my strong point.

-Often for some little ones, a stuffed travel companion helps the little ones be brave and comfortable.
+Often, for some little ones, a stuffed travel companion helps them be brave and comfortable.

 Her support stuffed alligator was a big hit and comfort to her.
 She liked that people would talk to her about her critter.

 We did pack an iPad for her.
-While she had it with her, she did not use it much.
 Some parents talked about limited screen time or using it as a reward for kids.
 Doing what you think is best for you and your child would be best.

-Some kiddos enjoy walking on the train; sometimes, going to a different car resets that boredom sensor.
+Some kiddos enjoy walking on the train, which can break up the trip and reset that boredom sensor.

 I found this site that puts activities together for your kids in a bundle; this option could work well for some.